Nymbo/SpaceTrader/README.md

 ## Requirements

 The game requires Python 2.7 installed on your PC with addition of the PyGame library.
+After you installed use the command line, go to the game directory and run `python main.py`

 ## Game overview